avimehenwal/fan-gallery/content/anime/fireforce.md

 * Underworld adola
 * You were in the dark for a long time all by yourself.
 * I will collect him and withdraw
+* Self proclaimed knight in check, that guy is somethign else.

+## Pyrokinetic levels

+Generation |  Powers
+1st | You will simply turn into an inferno
+2nd | you can bend fire at will but cannot create new fire 3rd | Generate and bend fire at will
+4th | can smell the fire

+### Adolla Link

+* link to another world (old people call it hell)
+* Adolla Burst - hell fire
+* Adolla link activates adolla burst

+## Season 2

+* First killer
+* I think you might be an adraline junkie

+A Pillar (柱, Hashira) refers to an individual who possesses the Adolla Burst.
+There are **eight** Pillars in total, each from different organizations, and each Pillar has a Guardian who protects them from danger.
+The Evangelist aims to gather the Eight Pillars and sacrifice them in order to recreate the Great Disaster from 250 years ago.

 *[reconnaissance]: military observation of a region to locate an enemy or ascertain strategic features.